By Steve Beauregard

 Phil Hellmuth’s House

 In a 2010 interview with CardPlayer, Hellmuth said he and his wife love the home and have been there “12 years.”
 That would put the time of sale around 1998.
 If you ever look at a graph of real estate values in Palo Alto, you’ll see a line shooting upward to the right.
-What I’m trying to say is that unless they pulled cash out to refinance, it’s likely Phil and his wife have earned four to five million in net worth by simply owning real estate in a highly appreciating real estate market since 1998.
+What I’m trying to say is that unless they pulled cash out to refinance, it’s likely Phil and his wife have earned six to eight million in net worth by simply owning real estate in a highly appreciating real estate market since 1998.

 And other than the rug that cost him between $20,000 and $40,000 (according to Phil), the furnishings and decorations are sparse.